 William Marmaduke, 25th Baron Mowbray.
 26th Baron Segrave and 22nd Baron Stourton

-The last Lord Mowbray, Segrave & Stourton to live in the house was William Marmaduke, 25th Baron Mowbray, 26th Baron Segrave and 22nd Baron Stourton, who resided there until his death on 7th May 1965 (except during World War II when he temporarily lived in Allerton House on the estate (built 1847/48 for the Steward) while the RCAF used the castle, nicknamed Castle Dismal, as their headquarters).
+The last Lord Mowbray, Segrave & Stourton to live in the house was William Marmaduke, 25th Baron Mowbray, 26th Baron Segrave and 22nd Baron Stourton, who resided there until his death on 7th May 1965 (except during World War II when he temporarily lived in Allerton House on the estate, built in 1847/48 for the Steward).

 On 24, 25 & 26 November of 1965 there was a three day sale during which most of the contents of the house were sold.

 In late 1942, Allerton Park was requisitioned by the Air Ministry from Lord Mowbray, and transformed into offices and was the administration and operations headquarters of the Canadian No. 6 Group Bomber Command.
 On 6 December, 1942 their headquarters was moved from the temporary site at Linton on Ouse to Allerton Park and on 1 January 1943 reached operational status, no longer taking orders from No. 4 Group and reported directly to bomber command headquarters in High Wycombe.
 All 6 Group airfields were located in North Yorkshire.
 No. 6 Group was responsible for flight operations but also for accommodation and feeding of all personnel and the maintenance of aircraft.